eunicecallueng/Wireshark-Issue-Simulations/README.md

 - [ARP Issues](./ARP/README.md)

 ## Reflection
-This repo demonstrates how to capture, filter, and analyze packets to troubleshoot common networking problems.
+This repo is meant to share what I learned while experimenting with packet captures and troubleshooting.
+By walking through these scenarios, I hope others can also pick up practical tips for analyzing and solving common networking problems.